Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Introduction

 \

-The main result of our paper is the following: \begin{mythm} There exists a finitely presented group $G$ with a cohomology class in $H^2(G;\bZ)$ which is weakly bounded but not bounded. \end{mythm} This improves a recent result by Frigerio and Sisto, who had provided in \cite[Corollary 10]{FS2020} a finitely generated, but not finitely presented, group with the same property.
-As a consequence of this improvement, we are able to disprove a related conjecture of Gromov, as we discuss below.
-It may be interesting to note that we can also obtain a group as in Theorem \ref{mainthm} which is non-elementary relatively hyperbolic (see Corollary \ref{cor:rel-hyp}).
+The main result of our paper is the following: \begin{mythm} There exists a group $G$ with the following properties: \begin{enumerate} \item There is a cohomology class in $H^2(G;\bZ)$ which is weakly bounded but not bounded; \item $G$ is of type F (and in particular finitely presented); \item $G$ is CAT(0). \end{enumerate} \end{mythm} Frigerio and Sisto provide in \cite[Corollary 10]{FS2020} a finitely generated, but not finitely presented, group satisfying property \ref{it:wbnb}.
+Our improvement --- in particular, the fact that we have a finitely \emph{presented} example --- allows us to disprove a conjecture that was proposed by Gromov in \cite{Gromov1993}.
+See below for a discussion of this and other applications of our result.
+Using standard techniques, starting from Theorem \ref{mainthm} we also construct groups satisfying properties \ref{it:wbnb} and \ref{it:fp} that are non-elementary relatively hyperbolic (see Corollary \ref{cor:rel-hyp}).

-Our construction is unrelated to the finitely generated example by Frigerio and Sisto.
-In fact, the property of not being finitely presentable plays a fundamental role in their construction, making it unlikely to manufacture a finitely presented example by a simple adaptation of their method.

-It is appropriate to point out that, for a quite large and diverse family of groups $G$, weakly bounded cohomology classes in $H^2(G;\bZ)$ \emph{are} bounded.
-As proved in \cite{FS2020}, this family is closed under direct and free products (and also some amalgamated products), and includes amenable groups, relatively hyperbolic groups with respect to a finite family of amenable subgroups, right-angled Artin groups and fundamental groups of compact orientable $3$-manifolds.
+\begin{myrmk} For a quite large and diverse family of groups $G$, weakly bounded cohomology classes in $H^2(G;\bZ)$ \emph{are} bounded.
+As proved by Frigerio and Sisto \cite{FS2020}, this family is closed under direct and free products (and also some amalgamated products), and includes amenable groups, relatively hyperbolic groups with respect to a finite family of amenable subgroups, right-angled Artin groups and fundamental groups of compact orientable $3$-manifolds.

-In degrees $k \ge 3$ the situation is different, and it is quite easy to construct finitely presented groups $G$ with weakly bounded but not bounded cohomology classes in $H^k(G;\bZ)$.
-An example is given by $G = \bZ^{k-2} \times \pi_1(\Sigma_2)$, where $\Sigma_2$ is a closed orientable surface of genus $2$ (see \cite[Corollary 3.3]{FS2020}).
+In higher degrees the situation is different: for every $k \ge 3$ it is easy to construct groups $G$ of type F with weakly bounded but not bounded cohomology classes in $H^k(G;\bZ)$.
+Such examples are given, e.g., by $G = \bZ^{k-2} \times \pi_1(\Sigma_2)$, where $\Sigma_2$ is a closed orientable surface of genus $2$ (see \cite[Corollary 3.3]{FS2020}). \end{myrmk}